YarikHrabovets/YarikHrabovets/README.md

 [![codewars](https://www.codewars.com/users/YarikHrabovets/badges/large)](https://www.codewars.com/users/YarikHrabovets)

 - 👀 I’m interested in programming and lerning something new
-- 💞️ I like to play games and draw
+- 💞️ I like to read and watch films
 - 📖 I'm constantly learning new things
-- ⚡️I like to write code
+- ⚡️ I like to write code

 ### Languages and Tools:
 <hr>